 Bike and Pedestrian Plan

 Naperville is updating its Bicycle and Pedestrian Plan to create a city-wide network for all ages and abilities.
-This initiative is a part the city’s Naperville 2027: Investing in Our Community Priorities Plan, and it aligns with the goal of improving community mobility.
+This initiative is part of the city’s Naperville 2027: Investing in Our Community Priorities Plan, and it aligns with the goal of improving community mobility.

-A goal is for the plan to help pinpoint projects (e.g., enhancing existing facilities and developing new routes) to improve ease and safety of walking and biking throughout the city.
+A goal is for the plan to help pinpoint projects (e.g., enhancing existing facilities and developing new routes) to improve the ease and safety of walking and biking throughout the city.
 The Transportation, Engineering and Development (TED) Department is working with A. Epstein and Sons International, Inc. (Epstein) to help develop the plan.

 Naperville Bicycle & Pedestrian: Interactive Map

-Project Background
+- Project Background

 Naperville created the previous Bicycle and Pedestrian Plan in 1997.
 Since then, Naperville’s population has increased, travel habits have evolved and facility design standards have changed.
 In recent years, data from the city's Community Survey have shown an increase in resident satisfaction with the ease of travel by bike and on foot.
 To make sure that the city continues to meet the needs of a growing community, the plan will be updated after evaluating existing conditions, collecting new data and incorporating public input.